LucaMalavolta/PyORBIT/docs/quickstart/lightcurve_fit.md

 **Linear space for Period** will avoid the logarithmic transformation of this parameter, which is not required given the small range of the period.

+(quickstart_multiband_photometry)=
 ## Multiband photometry

 Multiband photometry with specific limb darkening parameters is easy to accomodate.
-In this example, we will add four lightcurves in Ic(Cousins) band from [Bakos et al. 2006](https://ui.adsabs.harvard.edu/abs/2006ApJ...641L..57B/abstract) to the TESS photometry
+In this example, we will add four light curves in Ic(Cousins) band from [Bakos et al. 2006](https://ui.adsabs.harvard.edu/abs/2006ApJ...641L..57B/abstract) to the TESS photometry

 ```{code-block} yaml
 :lineno-start: 1